• Skip to primary navigation

 How many dubia roaches can you keep in a 20 gallon tank?

-That totally depends on how you set it up and what size roaches you keep.
-A very rough estimate would be around 200 to 300 adults, assuming plenty of harborage like egg crates, which creates more surface area and places for them to hide.
+That depends on how you set it up and what size roaches you keep.
+A very rough estimate would be 200 to 300 adults, assuming plenty of egg crates or other harborage that creates surface area and more places for them to hide.
+The more surface area you create, the more roaches you can house in a given space.

 I have a 20 gallon tank and when I upped my colony to 200 from 100, they were too crowded even with hide places and many died off.
 I stick to ordering 100 young adults/nymphs so I have plenty to feed off and as a bonus I get babies along the way which is growing the colony.